 People enter into an agreement for several reasons: buying, selling, or providing services.
 They sign contracts containing agreed provisions that outline the parties’ responsibilities (and absolve them of any liabilities).

-However, there are some cases where legal disputes arise due to ambiguity, doubt or uncertainty as to regarding whether the document was properly or authentically signed by the people supposedly entering into the agreement.
+However, there are some cases where legal disputes arise due to ambiguity, doubt or uncertainty as to whether the document was properly or authentically signed by the people supposedly entering into the agreement.

 This is where engaging with a Notary Public is useful.
 Notary Public services are meant to authenticate documents and ensure they’re validly executed.